James Yonge (surgeon): Civic affairs

 Was chosen the usual day.
-A tool, & a fool, dyed soon after, and was succeed[ed] by B. Berry, who served the rest of the yeare: and having no house in town, Lodged and Kept the Mayoralty at an house that was comon for quarting strangers, & selling punch, Ale, to the great scandal of the office... but they stuck at nothing, -seemd [sic] to regard neither the credit, or welfare of the town, filled up ye benches with men that were of mean, Scandalous, --- as if they had been sworn to choos the worst --- and did many things contrary to the constitution, & custom of the Burrough, chose a Mayor that did not Inhabit, filled the Benches with Lawyers."
+A tool, & a fool, dyed soon after, and was succeed[ed] by B. Berry, who served the rest of the yeare: and having no house in town, Lodged and Kept the Mayoralty at an house that was common for quarting strangers, & selling punch, Ale, to the great scandal of the office... but they stuck at nothing, -seemd [sic] to regard neither the credit, or welfare of the town, filled up ye benches with men that were of mean, Scandalous, --- as if they had been sworn to choos the worst --- and did many things contrary to the constitution, & custom of the Burrough, chose a Mayor that did not Inhabit, filled the Benches with Lawyers."

 Naval surgeon

 Yonge held the appointment as surgeon to the Devonport dockyard from 1692 to April 1701.
 Towards the end of his tenure at the end of the 17th century, a residential terrace was built at the dockyard for senior officers.
 Most of this was destroyed in the Second World War, but Yonge's part survives.
 He wrote in his Journal:

 "in May this year I got a warrant to be Surgeon of the Navy and yard at Plymouth, Capt.
 Hen.
 Greenhill Commander, John Addis, clerk of the chequer, Mr. Stollard master attendant, Mr. Watt master builder, Mr. Gazby store keeper, Mr. Rob.
 Yonge clerk of the ropeway, Mr. Thomas Yeo master ropemaker, Mr. Chavy mast-maker, Mr. Jethro Brown boatswain of the yard, Mr. Richard Lea clerk of the survey, Mr. Israel Pownel builder's assistant, Mr. Spickerwell master caulker, and myself surgeon, with Mr. Perry as porter.
 These were officers that had houses in the yard; the sailmaker, joiner, bricklayer, &c. had none.
 We all very fine houses, stables, gardens, &c., but did not live easy under the Commander, who was a proud, morose man."

 Yonge's service for the Navy ended on an unhappy note in 1701.
 As he wrote in his Journal: